-The objective of the TESLA Memory Project is to educate and increase awareness of life and legacy of Nikola Tesla (1856-1943) and to foster innovation and creativity; to promote UNESCO’s Memory of the World Register and global importance of science through workshops, digital projects, forums and publications.
-Tesla Memory Project had reached students from over 130 countries.
+The objective of the Tesla Academy (previously Tesla Memory Project) is to educate and increase awareness of life and legacy of Nikola Tesla and to foster innovation and creativity; to promote UNESCO’s Memory of the World Register and global importance of science through lectures, workshops, digital projects, forums and publications.
+Tesla Academy had reached students from over 130 countries.

 Angelou Memory Project